 While the words in most tongue twisters have been precisely positioned to perplex you, some medical terms are just naturally difficult to say.
 So, if you’re tired of reciting the same old tongue twisters, here’s a list of ten important hearing health terms you can practice pronouncing this year.
 Even if they don’t roll off your tongue easily, you’ll want to become familiar with what they are and why they’re important.

 Hearing healthcare professional terminology

 Just as you like to be called by your proper name, hearing healthcare professionals like to be called by their correct titles.
-Some of them are easy to pronounce, like hearing instrument specialist (HIS), but there are some which are a little more difficult to say.
+Some of them are easy to pronounce, like hearing instrument specialist (HIS), but there are some that are a little more difficult to say.

 Audiologists are professionals who are specially trained to evaluate, diagnose and treat children and adults with hearing loss.
 These individuals have earned a minimum of a master’s degree in hearing loss.
 Many have obtained a doctoral degree in audiology (Au.D.) and are referred to as “doctor.”